wasp-lang/wasp/README.md

 This project was created from `new-template` stack template and then modified inspired by `haskeleton` stack template.

 Most important configuration file is `package.yaml`.
 Here we define what is what in our project, how is it built.
-Stack generates `stic.cabal` from this document.
+Stack generates `waspc.cabal` from this document.

 Also important is `stack.yaml` where we define Stack configuration for this project.